Modernise our lint tooling by:

 Pinning tool versions in the dockerfile makes it more excplicit and easier to find.

-The tradeoff we make here is that there is no longer a bare install script to install tooling on a local machine.
+The tradeoff we make here is that there is no longer a single install script to install tooling on a local machine.
 However I think this is OK, as it currently only works for apt-based OSes anyway, and I don’t think running the linter outside of the container is such a valuable use-case as it is with some of the other CI jobs.